Skip to main content

 If you're new to this, start here.
 If you're not, skim for the edge cases.

-See all questions →AI readiness means knowing how you use AI, what risks that creates, and what guardrails you need in place.
+AI readiness means knowing how you use AI, what risks that creates, and what guardrails you need in place.
 It covers practical concerns — like choosing the right tools, setting policies, and understanding which regulations apply — not just theoretical frameworks.
 If you’re using AI or planning to, readiness is about being intentional rather than reactive.

-Anyone who develops, deploys, or uses AI — including solo operators, freelancers, startups, and small businesses using off-the-shelf tools like ChatGPT or Copilot.
+Anyone who develops, deploys, or uses AI — including new business owners, solo operators, freelancers, consultants, startups, and small businesses using off-the-shelf tools like ChatGPT or Copilot.
 If AI touches your work, your customers, or decisions about people, you have readiness and regulatory considerations worth understanding.
 You don’t need a big team to get started — but you do need a clear picture of what you’re using and what’s at stake.

 Yes, if your AI system affects people in the EU or if the output of your AI system is used in the EU.
 This is similar to how GDPR applies to U.S. companies that handle EU residents' data.
 Many U.S. companies are subject to the EU AI Act without realizing it.